miska924/DrawGraphCPP/README.md

 ![](demo3.gif)

 To make <NEW TEST> you need to use terminal:

       ./mktest

-    After that you need to give your graph in this format: the first number is N - number of vertexes sthe econd number if M - numper of edges next M lines includes edges(pairs of vertexes) (numeration of vertexes begins with 1 and ends with N)
+After that you need to give your graph in this format:
+        the first number is N - number of vertexes the second number if M - numper of edges next M lines includes edges (pairs of vertexes) (numeration of vertexes begins with 1 and ends with N)

 WARNING: